MAXWELL GRANT CONSULTANCY LIMITED

 11.3.8 maintain complete and accurate records and information to demonstrate its compliance with this clause 11.

-11.4 the Customer consents to MGL appointing third party processors of personal data under the Contract and is provided with an opportunity to object to the appointment of each third party processor within 7 days after MGL supplies the Customer with details of each third party processor.
+11.4 the Customer consents to MGCL appointing third party processors of personal data under the Contract and is provided with an opportunity to object to the appointment of each third party processor within 7 days after MGCL supplies the Customer with details of each third party processor.

 12.1 Force Majeure:

-12.1.2 MGL shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.
+12.1.2 MGCL shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.

-12.1.3 Where applicable and in relation to Advice provided as part of ongoing consultancy services, if the Force Majeure Event prevents MGL from providing the Advice for more than sixty (60) Business Days, MGL shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Customer.
+12.1.3 Where applicable and in relation to Advice provided as part of ongoing consultancy services, if the Force Majeure Event prevents MGCL from providing the Advice for more than sixty (60) Business Days, MGCL shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Customer.

 12.2 Assignment & Sub-Contracting: